 Always remember that although the cloud is marketed as a cost-effective method of outsourcing our IT requirements, delivery of application traffic is an additional charge.
 The necessary bandwidth together with good latency and jitter performance infrastructure performance is critical to cloud-based application performance.

-Global organisations are much more sensitive to latency.
 Typically, an SLA will cover the core network infrastructure from edge to edge and not the tail circuit.
 In this respect, the latency between (for example), the UK and the USA may well be within the necessary performance parameters according to the SLA.
 In reality, the additional delay created by the tail circuit could push the application over the edge of satisfactory traffic performance.

 Multiple international tail circuit providers are harder to manage.
 Every country has their import restrictions, data privacy laws, regulation and so forth.
 Although your SP team should be aware, these elements will potentially create confusion and delay.